June 20, 2015

 Perhaps there were three factors behind Nixon’s actions:

+Consider also the Nixon biography by Evan Thomas, and click here for Thomas’ interview with Brian Lamb.
 Thomas was a leading journalist, and also taught journalism at Princeton and Harvard.
 Now he seems to be concentrating on writing history, but for many years, Thomas wrote history and journalism simultaneously.
 His first book, published in 1986, was a collaboration with Walter Isaacson; it was called The Wise Men: Six Friends and the World They Made.
 Thomas seems to have a special interest in naval matters.
 He wrote Sea of Thunder: Four Naval Commanders and the Last Sea War: 1941-1945.
 He also wrote The War Lovers: Roosevelt, Lodge, Hearst, and the Rush to Empire.

 Thomas’ father was a prominent publisher/editor, and his grandfather, Norman Thomas, ran for President six times on the Socialist ticket.